apache/shardingsphere/docs/document/content/faq/_index.en.md

 A Tip: Property `sql.show` has changed to `sql-show` in version 5.x.

 ## 2. Why do some compiling errors appear?
-Why the generated codes will not be indexed by IDEA?
+Why the IDEA did not index the generated codes?

 Answer: